abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

 ..  only:: draft

+    Scheduling is a research operations field dealing with the allocation of resources and the sequencing of tasks to produce goods and services.
+The job-shop problem is a good example of such problems.

+    Constraint programming has been proved successful to solve some problems in scheduling with dedicated variables and strategies [ref].
+In *or-tools*, the CP solver offers some variable types (``IntervalVar``\s
+    and ``SequenceVar``\s) and roughly one specialized search strategy with some variants.
+    This part of the CP solver is not quite as developed as the rest of the library though and expect more to come.
+We summarize most of the *or-tools* features dealing with scheduling in this section.

     ..  warning:: This part of the CP Solver is not quite settled yet.
 Check the code in case of doubt.